Erkkara Raman Nambudiri: Vedic wisdom

-At the age of 14, Erkkara performed "Aarthwijyam" as "Aagneedhran" (a Rithwik) in a Yaagam in the Thottam Mana of Panjal.
+At the age of 14, Erkkara performed "Aarthwijyam" as "Aagneedhran" (a Rithwik) in a Yaagam in the Thottam Mana of Paanjaal.
 Next year at the age of 15, his exemplary and confident performance in the difficult Aarthwijyam of "Aadhwaram" got praise from the greats of the time.
 Then, when he was 24, he earned accolades in a difficult and mentally and physically tiring Aadhwaram role in a Saagnikamathiraathram in Kavapra Maarath Mana.
 This was followed by his role as "Sadasyan" - an expert observer/adviser - in the Pakaraavoor and Neddham Yaagams.
-At the young age of 27 he performed "Pryshaarttham Parayuka", which is reserved for the great Vedic scholars in another Yaagam in Panjal Thottam Mana.
+At the young age of 27 he performed "Pryshaarttham Parayuka", which is reserved for the great Vedic scholars in another Yaagam in Paanjaal Thottam Mana.

 Apart from matters relating to yajna, Erkkara successfully participated in the Vedam test - Anyonyam at Kadavalloor.
 Erkkara participated in the 1942 - 43 (1118 ME) "Murahomam" at Guruvayur.
 His knowledge of Sanskrit and Saasthrams was enriched considerably as a result of his close association with the great scholars such as Vidwaan Maanthitta, and Pareekshith Thampuraan.

 Erkkara was renowned for his sharp intellect and deep knowledge of the scriptures.
 Once he recited from memory the entire "Kausheethaka Braahmanam" (a scripture known to some and memorised by few) to Dr E R Sreekrishna Sharma who was in search of its original text.
 These, as well as his close relations with foreign scholars like Frits Staal and Parpola, elevated him to national and international levels.

 Being a renowned scholar, his word was the last on matters relating to Śrauta and Vedic rituals.